the-teachingRSE-project/competencies/summarised_competencies.md

 documentation.
 Documentation ranges from commenting code blocks to using documentation (building) tools.
-It should be written with consideration for the different audiences who may need it depending on their goals and expertise, for example by following the Diátaxis framework [@Procida_Diataxis_documentation_framework].
+It should be written with consideration for the different audiences who may need it depending on their goals and expertise.

 <!-- Building distributable libraries -->
 \skillsection{DIST}